josep-pujol/fsfd-tasking/README.md

     - Pagination, including dropdown menu to select number of rows per page
     - Search and Sorting functionality for all fields in the Table

-- Add and Edit Task Pages
+- Add and Edit Tasks Pages
     - Navigation links
-    - Button to Cancel and go back to the Main Page
+    - Button to Cancel and go back to the previous page
     - Button to Add and Store the Task
     - Insert the "Task Name" field; with validation
     - Select a "Task Category" from the dropdown menu or leave default option